quiji/teo/DevNotes.md

 - [x] Implement simple enemy AI, make them move and choose when to throw.
 Limit the amount of throws to avoid farming bullets.
 - [ ] Make ghost hurt when hit
 - [ ] Implement method to aproximate normalized vectors to the 8 directions.
+- [ ] Aseprite importe: When a structural change is made to the aseprite file and the spritesheet is reimported to godot, old data lingers in sprite scene screwing the animations.
+Must find way to bypass autoupdate and create a fresh import.
+- [ ] Aseprite importer doesn't handle layers.

 ### 16-22
 ### 23-29